Skip to main content

 Project Overview

 This is the official Rhombus API documentation site built with Mintlify.
-It documents 846+ API endpoints with auto-generated content from OpenAPI specifications that sync nightly from production.
-Live site: https://docs.rhombus.com API source: https://api2.rhombussystems.com/api/openapi/public.json
+It documents all API endpoints with auto-generated content fetched live from the production OpenAPI spec on every Mintlify build.
+Live site: https://api-docs.rhombus.community/ API source: https://api2.rhombussystems.com/api/openapi/public.json The Rhombus API is currently unversioned — a single version ("version": "1.0") serves all consumers.
+See VERSIONING.md for the plan to introduce versioning when breaking changes occur.

 Development Commands